LLaVA-VL/LLaVA-NeXT/docs/LLaVA_OneVision_Chat.md

   year={2024}
 }

-@article{2023llavarlhf,
+@article{sun2023aligning,
-    author      = {Zhiqing Sun and Sheng Shen and Shengcao Cao and Haotian Liu and Chunyuan Li and Yikang Shen and Chuang Gan and Liang-Yan Gui and Yu-Xiong Wang and Yiming Yang and Kurt Keutzer and Trevor Darrell}, title       = {Aligning Large Multimodal Models with Factually Augmented RLHF}, publisher   = {arXiv:2309.14525},
+  title={Aligning large multimodal models with factually augmented rlhf}, author={Sun, Zhiqing and Shen, Sheng and Cao, Shengcao and Liu, Haotian and Li, Chunyuan and Shen, Yikang and Gan, Chuang and Gui, Liang-Yan and Wang, Yu-Xiong and Yang, Yiming and Keutzer, Kurt and Darrell, Trevor}, journal={arXiv preprint arXiv:2309.14525}, year={2023}
-    year        = {2023}
 }
 ```